-In order to achieve appropriate value for money the number of member attendees at external in person events will be limited to 2 with the exception of the Border to Coast Annual Conference where the maximum possible number of places will be made available.
-For virtual events there will only be a limit to numbers attending where the event is paid for in which case the limit will be 2.
+To achieve appropriate value for money the number of member attendees at external inperson events will be limited to two except for the Border to Coast Annual Conference where the maximum possible number of places will be made available.
+For virtual events there will only be a limit to numbers attending where the event is paid for, in which case the limit will be two.
+Any revision to the number of member attendees will be at the discretion of the Director.